Zerbaib/CleanDiscordBot/README.md

-# 🤖 Discord Bot Name
+# 🤖 Clean Discord Bot

-Discord Bot Name is a bot developed using the Disnake framework and the discord.py library.
+Clean Discord Bot is a bot developed using the Disnake framework library.
 It is designed to provide specific functionalities to your Discord server.

 ## 🚀 Features